 Infections can cause life-threatening health complications – especially for the elderly.
 According to the American Academy of Family Physicians, infections are the third leading cause of death among people aged 65 or older.

-Although several types of infectious bacteria can cause a range of complications, these four are the most prevalent among nursing home residents:
+Although several types of infectious bacteria can cause a range of complications, these five are the most prevalent among nursing home residents:

 - Skin infections;